Edward L. Kessel: Career

 Kessel began his teaching career at Marquette University (1927-1932), but he spent most of his professional career in San Francisco as a faculty member at the University of San Francisco (1936-1974), and as curator of the entomological collections at the California Academy of Sciences (1945-1959).
-He served as the managing editor of the Wasmann Journal of Biology from 1950 to 1974, and during his 30-year association with the California Academy of Sciences, he was the editor of 370 technical papers and monographs published by the Academy.Arnaud, P.H.
-Jr. 1989.
-A tribute to Edward Luther Kessel on the occasion of his 85th Birthday.
-Myia 4:vi-xxvii.
+He served as the managing editor of the Wasmann Journal of Biology from 1950 to 1974, and during his 30-year association with the California Academy of Sciences, he was the editor of 370 technical papers and monographs published by the academy.
 Kessel is considered to be one of the leading authorities on the Platypezidae or flat-footed flies, with entomologists mailing specimens to him from around the globe.
 Kessel's collections, which are housed at the California Academy of Sciences, are the most comprehensive collection of this taxon in the world.
 Kessel died at his retirement home in Milwaukie, Oregon on 30 September 1997.
 The University of San Francisco annually bestows the Edward L. Kessel Award to an undergraduate student with high potential for a professional career in the biological sciences.

-Kessel was a Fellow of American Association for the Advancement of Science, and a Fellow of the California Academy of Sciences, and he served as president of the Pacific Coast Entomological Society.
+Kessel was a Fellow of the American Association for the Advancement of Science, and a Fellow of the California Academy of Sciences, and he served as president of the Pacific Coast Entomological Society.